← cook.2ho.me

 0:30

 Cancel Brown mode.
 Pour in about a third of the measured water and immediately scrape the bottom of the pot with a silicone spatula until clean — this lifts any toasted residue that would otherwise trigger the burn sensor.
-Add the remaining water and the salt.
+Add the remaining water.
 Stir once.
 Do not stir again.

 Seal the lid.
 Vent to Sealing.
 Use Manual / Pressure Cook mode at 22 minutes high pressure.
 (Not the Rice/Grains button.)